Descriptors

 objtype = type(obj)

-return MethodType(self.func, objtype)
+return MethodType(self.func, objtype)class Person:

 age = 1